 Add Mass to Walls

-- Install Drywall: Add a second layer with resilient channels to decouple the structure.
+Install Drywall: Add a second layer of drywall using resilient channels.
+These channels decouple the drywall from the wall studs, minimizing vibration transfer.

 Use Acoustic Panels